Angles6230/Certification-Notes/CCNA Study.md

 ### VRF
 Virtual Routing and Forwarding
-Used to divide a single router into multiple virtual routers L3 int are configured to be ina  specific VRF instance Layer 3 concept
+Used to divide a single router into multiple virtual routers Commonly used to facilitate
+L3 int are configured to be in a specific VRF instance Layer 3 concept
+Allows this by having the router build multiple separate routing tables Traffic in one VRF cannot be forwarded out of an interface in another VRF
-VRF - Commonly used yb service providers to allow one device to carry traffic from multiple cusotmers
-	Each customers traffic is isolated from the others IPs can overlap without any issue
+	VRF leaking can be configured to allow traffic between VRFs VRF - Commonly used by service providers to allow one device to carry traffic from multiple customers Each customers traffic is isolated from the others IPs can overlap without any issue
+		Ex.
+Customer 1 on VRF 1 can use 10.0.0.0/24
+		Cust 2 on VRF 2 can also use 10.0.0.0/24
 With VRF you don't get Interface IP overlaps
-	Without VRF two interfaces on the same router cannot be in the same subnet IPs addr need to be reconfigured when you assign an interface to a VRF Show ip route shows all routes show ip route vrf customer
+	Without VRF two interfaces on the same router cannot be in the same subnet With VRF 2 interfaces on the same router can be in the same subnet IPs addr needs to be reconfigured when you assign an interface to a VRF Show ip route shows all routes show ip route vrf customer
-	Shows VRF's routing table\
+	Shows VRF's routing table
+When pinging you need to specify the vrf
+	`ping vrf customer1 192.168.1.1
 ### Wireless Fundamentals
 Wireless Networks
 	All devices within range recieve all frames